Sarah Harry and Fiona Sutherland

 Media: Sarah has appeared on TV on Channel 7 and 10 and SBS.
 She has been interviewed in The Age, Sydney Morning Herald, Good Health, Cosmopolitan, Cleo, Mamamia, Woman’s Day and NW Magazine and Marie Claire Magazine (just to name a few!)
 She has written articles for Mamamia, Australian Yoga Journal and The New Weekly.

-Fiona Sutherland is an Accredited Practising Dietitian & Nutritionist with a diverse working background including international clinical work, private practice, sports nutrition, corporate consultancy, research & working extensively in Dietetic training.
+Fiona Sutherland is an Accredited Practising Dietitian & certified Yoga Teacher with a diverse working background including international clinical work, private practice, sports nutrition, corporate consultancy, research & working extensively in Dietetic training.

 Fiona is one of Australia’s leading specialists in Mindful Eating and the NonDiet Approach (read more about it HERE) & supports eating in an individually tailored way that supports every person’s unique needs, in alignment with the HAES (Health At Every Size) (R) paradigm.
 Fiona co-facilitates workshops all over Australia training other Dietitians in the NonDiet Approach with Fiona Willer from Health Not Diets.
 Together, they aim to support Dietitians in the mindfulness and client-centred therapies.
 Fiona is a professional member of The Center for Mindful Eating, the internationally recognised expert group on Mindful Eating.